bluefirex/keystroke.js/README.md

 ### LICENSE

 Do with it whatever you want.
 Copy it, modify it, use it however you want to use it.
-But please don't make an exact copy of it and claim it ownership.
+But please don't make an exact copy of it and claim ownership.